-If you are needing something a bit cozy, a bit decadent, and LOT of flavor then this Potato Beer Cheese Soup is just for you.
+If you are needing something a bit cozy, a bit decadent, and LOT of flavors then this Potato Beer Cheese Soup Recipe is just for you.
 We all love a good beer cheese appetizer, but why stop there?

 I thinned out a traditional beer cheese dip with extra stock and added some chunks of potato and we have a soup, people!
 It's creamy and cheesy with a slight taste of your favorite beer.

 Beer cheese is essentially made by creating a béchamel or a cheese sauce using butter, flour, and milk.
 We are using stock instead of milk and stirring in 3 types of cheese!